BUSY-LOOPING/Flipkart-Data-Analysis/README.md

 - **Evaluating Predictions**: Model performance is evaluated using appropriate evaluation metrics.

 - **Visualizing Predictions**: Visualizations are created to compare predicted prices with actual prices and assess model accuracy.

-The README provides an overview of the analysis process, detailing each step involved in preprocessing the data and building predictive models.
-This documentation serves as a guide for understanding the analysis workflow and the methodologies employed in predicting prices.